-If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates, we may not be successful in commercializing migalastat HCl or any other product candidate if and when they are approved.
+If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell our product or product candidates, we may not be successful in commercializing migalastat HCl or any product candidate if and when they are approved.

-We are in the process of building our sales and marketing infrastructure and have little experience in the sale and marketing of pharmaceutical products.
-To achieve commercial success for any approved product, we must continue to develop a sales and marketing organization or outsource these functions to third parties.
-We plan to establish our own sales and marketing capabilities and to promote migalastat HCl in the EU and the United States with a targeted sales force if and when migalastat HCl is approved in the EU and/or the United States.
+We have only recently built our sales and marketing infrastructure and have little experience in the sale and marketing of pharmaceutical products.
+To achieve commercial success for any approved product, we must continue to develop and maintain a sales and marketing organization or outsource these functions to third parties.
+We are continuing to establish our own sales and marketing capabilities and to promote migalastat HCl in the EU with a targeted sales force, and to do the same in the United States if or when migalastat HCl or any other product candidate is approved in the United States.
 There are risks involved with establishing our own sales and marketing capabilities and entering into arrangements with third parties to perform these services.
 For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
 If the commercial launch of a product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.
+Similarly, if we enter into agreements with third parties, including the out licensing of our product or product candidates, we may choose to reduce or eliminate our sales and marketing operations and thereby lose our commercialization investment.

-Factors that may inhibit our efforts to commercialize our products, if and when they are approved by regulatory authorities, including the FDA and EMA, on our own include:
+Factors that may inhibit our efforts to commercialize migalastat HCl and our product candidates, if and when they are approved by regulatory authorities, including the FDA and EMA, on our own include:

-- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to or persuade adequate numbers of physicians to prescribe any future products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - unforeseen costs and expenses associated with creating an independent sales and marketing organization; and - efforts by our competitors to commercialize products at or about the time when our product candidates would be coming to market.
+- our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to obtain access to adequate numbers of physicians to prescribe any future products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - unforeseen costs and expenses associated with creating an independent sales and marketing organization; and - efforts by our competitors to commercialize products at or about the time when our product candidates would be coming to market.

-We may also co-promote our product candidates in various markets with pharmaceutical and biotechnology companies in instances where we believe that a larger sales and marketing presence will expand the market or accelerate penetration.
+We may also co-promote or out license our product or product candidates in various markets with pharmaceutical and biotechnology companies in instances where we believe that a larger sales and marketing presence will expand the market or accelerate penetration.
 If we do enter into arrangements with third parties to perform sales and marketing services, our product revenues will be lower than if we directly sold and marketed our products and any revenues received under such arrangements will depend on the skills and efforts of others.

 We may not be successful in entering into distribution arrangements and marketing alliances with third parties.
-Our failure to enter into these arrangements on favorable terms could delay or impair our ability to commercialize our product candidates and could increase our costs of commercialization.
-Dependence on distribution arrangements and marketing alliances to commercialize our product candidates will subject us to a number of risks, including:
+Our failure to enter into these arrangements on favorable terms could delay or impair our ability to commercialize our product and product candidates and could increase our costs of commercialization.
+Dependence on distribution arrangements and marketing alliances to commercialize our products and product candidates will subject us to a number of risks, including: